ryanczm/Analytic-Musings/notes/fa/fa.md

 * Anti-Correlative Research
     * The key idea here is to find situations/matches where the feature, model (be it yours or bookie) failed or diverged dramatically.
     * Then do investigative research.
 What happened there?
 Could the feature/model have priced it in?
 If so, what did we miss?
 If not, how can we neutralize this risk?

+## Managerial Assessment

+Quantifying manager performance.
+We know managers have alpha and beta.
+Alpha being their idio return and beta being their factor returns (current squad, budget, support).
+Can we isolate the alpha or idio returns of each manager, netting off the effects of their current squad wages and net spend over their tenure?

+The idea would be to see if a manager, over his journey across different clubs, consistently outperforms his budget and wages.

+* Regress wages and net spend on league position, across all leagues in cross section, across multiple seasons.
+* Again, you can only compare within-league and across time, so you need some relative metric.
+For example, the net spend of a relegation club in EPL will dwarf the league leaders in, say, the Hong Kong league.
+* Each residual in the datapoint is associated with a manager and that season.
+* If a manager consistently has a high ranked residual, across tenures, then you have to say maybe...that's the skill.
+* Take the managerial alpha residuals and regress against managerial wages.
+* Now you have a ranking of which managers have the highest alpha, and also which managers are rich/cheap relative to their alpha.

+Data

+* A very wide cross-section of wages, transfer spend and league tables across many seasons across many leagues.
+* Manager history for a wide cross section
+* Managers often jump from lower leagues to higher leagues in their career.
+For example, Iraola went from AEK Larnaca (Cyprus) to Mirandes (Segunda) to Rayo  Vallecano (Segunda) to Bournemouth and now to Liverpool.

+Problem

+* Past performance is of course not indicative of future results.
+A manager can perform well his whole career, move to a new club and flop.
+That is again a problem in football betting in general...past results != future performance.

 ## Player Assessment with Stats